TeejMcSteez/4102Final/README.md

 swift run
 ```

+## Setup

+To run setup.sh first make it an executable on the machine, `sudo chmod +x setup.sh`

+Then simply `sudo ./setup.sh` and this should one shot update, install curl and gpg, curl swift, unpackage it, runs it's install script, and then download the recommended packages after swift's setup.

 ## Notes (TJ)

 I have to swift run and swift build in a WSL instance as the Windows install does not work for me.